 - Interruption in service due to a reduced workforce (e.g. pandemic)

-- Interruption in service due to equipment or systems failure (e.g. IT systems failure, electric, water, heat)
+- Interruption in service due to equipment or systems failure (e.g. IT systems failure, disruption in electric, water, or heat services)

-Not sure if your department should develop a COOP plan?
+Not sure if your department should develop a continuity plan?
 Does your department have a stake in:

 - Academics and instruction

 All University departments, including satellite facilities outside of Greenville, should participate in continuity planning.

 A few examples of departmental essential functions:

 - Maintaining basic utilities (e.g. sewer, water, electricity)

 The Office of Internal Audit performs audits of continuity plans annually.